hulu88/PMT/README.md

 **Person Re-identifification**".

 ### 1. Results.
-We adopt the ViT-Base/16 as the backbone.
-We also apply our proposed method on CNN-based backbone AGW [3].
+We adopt the Transformer-based ViT-Base/16 and CNN-based AGW [3] as backbone respectively.

 |Datasets    | Backbone | Rank@1  | mAP |  mINP |  Model|
 | --------   | -----    | -----  |  -----  | ----- |:----:|